Iandradec/documentation/_docs/deployments _archive/hive_metastore.md

 ---
-title: Keycloak
+title: Hive datastore
-category: infrastructure
+category: deployments_archive
-order: 4
+order: 2
 ---
 # How to create a Keycloak deployment